 Many patients assume that once the thyroid has been treated, the eye disease will follow.
 It doesn’t work that way.
 TED has its own trajectory, driven by orbital autoimmunity, and it continues to progress independently of thyroid hormone levels once established.
 Controlling the thyroid is necessary but not sufficient.

 Radioiodine treatment for hyperthyroidism carries a specific risk: it can trigger or worsen TED, particularly in smokers or those with active or severe eye disease at the time of treatment.
 European guidelines recommend prophylactic steroids during radioiodine treatment for patients with any degree of TED.
-This is something to discuss explicitly with both the endocrinologist and ophthalmologist before radioiodine is administered.
+This is something to discuss explicitly with both the endocrinologist and ophthalmologist from the oculoplastics and orbit team before radioiodine is administered.

 Hypothyroidism after thyroid treatment is equally important to avoid: undertreated hypothyroidism worsens TED just as hyperthyroidism does.
 The target is euthyroidism, normal stable thyroid function, throughout the management of TED.